KevinBollengier/AIChallenge/README.md

 ### Justification

+#### Why did I choose this subject?

+Because I believe that social media, are no longer social.
+They are one of the best examples of "open (big) data".
+This data is used everywhere and most of it is publicly available for everyone.

+Intelligence agencies use this data to search for criminals, terrorism suspects, ...
+Marketeers use it for building marketing strategies.

+Instead of using it for profitability, it could be used for something directly impacting the life of a human being, namely monitoring cyber bullying and identifying people with mental issues.

 #### Why analyse tweets?

 Originally I wanted to use this method to categorize Jihadi tweets, but due to lack of a good dataset, I chose to extend the